drupalcommerce/commerce-docs/user/pages/01.introduction/01.contribute/docs.md

 The beauty of an open source project is that anyone can contribute.
 To contribute to an open source project you need not to be a programmer, there are other ways to contribute to an open source project than through code.
-Easiest way for non-programmers is to contribute through documentation.
+The easiest way for non-programmers is to contribute through documentation.

 If you have trouble understanding any part of the documentation, please notify those of